Sage-Bionetworks/portals/app-template/README.md

 Structure of the codebase
 <pre>
 ├── App.scss                # Main styling for the application, uses variables from example-configuration/_overrides.scss
-├── App.test.tsx            # Tests for the application, most functionality exists in SRC, so tests are lightweight ├── App.tsx                 # Main entry point with route configuration ├── Explore.tsx             # Functionality for Explore page ├── ExploreButtons.tsx      # Explore buttons that are used both on the home page and the explore page ├── Footer.tsx              # Footer with contact us/terms of service ├── Header.tsx              # Home page header with summary and title ├── Home.tsx                # Home page
+├── App.tsx                 # Main entry point with route configuration
+├── AppInitializer.tsx      # e.g. getting token for the app, setting document title
+├── Explore.tsx             # Functionality for Explore page
+├── ExploreButtons.tsx      # Explore buttons that are used both on the home page and the explore page ├── Footer.tsx              # Footer with contact us/terms of service ├── Header.tsx              # Home page header with summary and title ├── Home.tsx                # Home page
-├── Navbar.tsx              # Navbar that reads over the routes in example-configuration ├── RouteResolver.tsx       # For any subpage not in Home/Explore this hooks up the configuration to that URL ├── ScrollToTop.tsx         # Utility so that on route change the page starts at the top ├── example-configuration   # Directory that contains all the configuration for the app ├── index.tsx               # Boilerplate code that hooks the application up with index.html └── types                   # types used throughout the project
+├── Navbar.tsx              # Navbar that reads over the routes in example-configuration ├── config                  # The main configuration read for the app ├── custom-components       # portal specific components that are not related to layout ├── example-configuration   # Directory that contains all the configuration for the app ├── RouteResolver.tsx       # For any subpage not in Home/Explore this hooks up the configuration to that URL ├── ScrollToTop.tsx         # Utility so that on route change the page starts at the top ├── index.tsx               # Boilerplate code that hooks the application up with index.html ├── tests                   # all the tests for the application └── types                   # types used throughout the project
 </pre>